 As trade between China and Europe began in the latter 16th century, it is believed that this was when Pugs were first introduced to Europe.
 The common belief is that the first Pugs came home with Dutch traders after their visit to China, they named the breed Mopshond.
 Not surprisingly, Pugs became a favorite breed among many royal families in Europe as well.
 A Pug named Pompey reportedly saved the life of the Prince of Orange, later to become William III, by warning of assassins.
 William III and Mary II took their Pugs with them when they claimed the throne of England.
 Needless to say, Pugs were in the Royal spotlight form early on and quickly gained a following among many throughout all of Europe.

-Many portraits which were painted during this time of Royal and aristocratic families include their Pugs.
+Many portraits that were painted during this time of Royal and aristocratic families include their Pugs.
 Masters such as Goya, Hogarth, and Chalon have pieces with Pugs painted in them.
 Even the military used Pugs to a degree during this time.
-Some other very influential names you might recognize that gave rise to the popularity to the Pug are Josephine Bonaparte, wife of Napolean.
-She wrote concealed message to her family and had her Pug deliver them.
+Some other very influential names you might recognize that gave rise to the popularity of the Pug are Josephine Bonaparte, wife of Napolean.
+She wrote a concealed message to her family and had her Pug deliver them.
 Queen Victoria had many Pugs, which she herself bred.
 She was a large reason for the establishment of the Kennel Club.
 She was very involved with multiple breeds, but Pugs were among her favorite.
 This was passed down to King George V, and King Edward VIII.

 As the Pug gained popularity across Europe he went by a variety of names including; Carlin in France, Dogullo in Spain, Mops in Germany, and Caganlino in Italy.
-No matter what you call him, the compact bodied, short muzzled, wrinkly faced, affectionate companion is a Pug.
+No matter what you call him, the compact bodied, short-muzzled, wrinkly-faced, affectionate companion is a Pug.

 Pugs as we know them today came largely from a single Pug named Click that was bred form two “pure” Chinese Pugs that were brought back from China to England.
 Multiple other Pugs were bred with Click that developed the look of the Pug as we know him today.
 Prior to this new generation of Pugs, they had longer legs and a longer muzzle, typically with cropped ears.
 That style of Pug was bred out once the “pure” Pugs from China were bred into the other lines.

 Pugs didn’t make their debut in America until after the Civil war.
 Like everywhere else the Pug quickly made his way into the hearts and homes of Americans.
-He is a fabulous participant of the show ring as well.
+He is a fabulous participant in the show ring as well.
 The last Pug to win World Champion or Best in Show was in 2004.

 Children and Pets

-Pugs are generally a fairly healthy breed but as with all breeds there are some health conditions they are more prone to.
+Pugs are generally a fairly healthy breed but as with all breeds, there are some health conditions they are more prone to.
 They do not have any major health problems but can be born with medical conditions or acquire conditions as they age.
 It is important to note that not all Pugs will have any or all of these conditions but it is good to be aware of possible health conditions they may have.
-If you have access to your dog’s parents health records that would be great place to do some research and see what he may be prone to having.
+If you have access to your dog’s parental health records, that would be a great place to do some research and see what he may be prone to having.
 You can obtain health clearances for both of the parents of your dog to make sure they’ve been tested and cleared from the following conditions.
 Health clearances can be confirmed by checking the Orthopedic Foundation for Animals (OFA) website.
 Be sure to purchase from a responsible breeder that tests for health conditions in all the dogs they breed and provide vaccines and deworming prior to taking him home.

 Hip Dysplasia: This is a genetic condition passed down from parents in which the femur does not fit snugly into the pelvic socket of the hip joint.
 This condition can exist without clinical signs so it is important to have X-ray screenings done.
 Dogs with this condition can be in pain and exhibit lameness in one or both rear legs.
-Ask the breeder for proof that the parents were tested and cleared for hip dylasia.
+Ask the breeder for proof that the parents were tested and cleared for hip dysplasia.

 Epilepsy: Another hereditary disorder, this causes seizures.
 It cannot be cured but it can be controlled with medication.
 Pugs that suffer from Epilepsy can live long healthy lives with proper management.

 Legg-Perthes Disease: This condition is common in toy breeds, and involves the hip joint.
 This occurs when the blood supply to the head of the femur decreases until the head of the femur that connects to the pelvis begins to disintegrate.
 This can be painful and usually occurs when a puppy is 4 to 6 months old.
-Luckily a Veterinarian can surgically remove the dead part of the femur and then the scar tissue connects to the pelvis instead.
+Luckily, a veterinarian can surgically remove the dead part of the femur and then the scar tissue connects to the pelvis instead.
 Dogs can live normal active lives free of pain after this corrective surgery.

 Nerve Degeneration: This is a condition that affects older Pugs with symptoms including dragging their rear, unable to jump up and down, and becoming incontinent.
 The cause is a degeneration of their nervous system.
 It is still uncertain why this occurs as the front legs remain strong.
 At times vets can prescribe medications to assist with this condition.

-Yeast Infection: If you notice that your Pug has a bad odor even after a good bath check for blackened or hardened skin.
+Yeast Infection: If you notice that your Pug has a bad odor even after a good bath, check for blackened or hardened skin.
 Areas that usually show these signs are his armpits, groin area, neck and inside his ears.
 A vet can prescribe medication to clear the infection.

 Hemi-Vertebrae: This condition occurs when a Pug has one or more misshaped vertebrae.
 It is generally noticed when he is 4 to 6 months old and they appear to be uncoordinated at running or jumping.
 Most Pugs can live a normal life, others may get progressively worse and require surgery.

 Sensitivity to Vaccines: There are reports of Pugs being sensitive to routine vaccinations with symptoms ranging from hives to facial swelling to death.
-If you notice anything unusual about your dog following vaccinations notify your vet.
+If you notice anything unusual about your dog following vaccinations, notify your vet.

-His fist love is you, his second is food.
+His first love is you, his second is food.
 He loves to eat, eat, eat, and if it is not carefully monitored he can quickly become overweight.
 You must not indulge him with food as it will put him at more health risks.

 Now to be forthright, Pugs shed like crazy.
 They have short smooth hair, but a double coat and they shed all year long.
 You will need to keep your Pug brushed regularly, and invest in a good vacuum.
-They can be bathed at least once a month, use a good shampoo that won’t dry his skin out.
+They can be bathed at least once a month; use a good shampoo that won’t dry his skin out.
 They can be bathed more frequently if necessary.
 Since he is a nice compact dog, he fits nicely in the kitchen sink or bathtub for his washing.
-As you wash him be careful around his eyes, avoid getting any soap or shampoo in them as it could irritate them.
+As you wash him, be careful around his eyes, avoid getting any soap or shampoo in them as it could irritate them.
 Another thing that requires special attention is his distinct wrinkles.
 They need to be thoroughly dried after bathing so they do not get infected.
 You can use cotton balls to clean between the folds or commercial baby wipes.

 His nails will need to be trimmed if he doesn’t wear them down on his own.
 Typically, they will need trimmed once or twice a month.
-If you can hear them clack on the floor when he walks then they are too long.
+If you can hear them clack on the floor when he walks, then they are too long.
 You can trim them or have a groomer trim them.
 Be aware that they do have blood vessels in their nails so if you trim them too short they will bleed and he won’t be so keen on getting them trimmed again.